 bottle in sight.
 It seems she had told the owner "not to sell whiskey"

 to one of her boys, and he had failed to obey her.
 Philadelphia Winn

 Maltbie died on September 13, 1887.

 The chapter had 41 original organizing/charter members.
-Today our chapter has 201 members and four associate members.
+Today our chapter has over 250 members and four associate members.